Home > Positioning > Persons > Brandom

 Robert Brandom (1950–)

-Brandom gives SPLectrum the sharpest discursive case for P1.
+Brandom built the most fully worked-out non-representational account of language in contemporary philosophy.
 His inferentialism locates meaning in relations between commitments, not in word-to-world correspondence — language as binding, not representing.
-The move from representation to inference is the move SPLectrum generalises beyond the discursive: if meaning is relational even in the most articulate human practices, the non-representational reading of P1 is not a speculative leap but something already demonstrated in one important domain.
+If meaning is relational even in the most articulate human practices, the question becomes whether the same holds beyond the discursive.
 He sits alongside Wittgenstein, Sellars, and Rorty in the non-representational tradition.

 Robert Brandom (1950–).
 Philosopher at the University of Pittsburgh, student of Rorty and heir to the Sellarsian tradition.
 His career has been a sustained effort to work out what language looks like once you stop thinking of it as representation.
 The flagship project — Making It Explicit (1994), followed by the compact Articulating Reasons (2000) — took over a decade to write and runs to nearly eight hundred pages.
 A Spirit of Trust (2019) extends the framework into a reading of Hegel’s Phenomenology of Spirit as a theory of recollective rationality.